 The time of year when you overseed your weedy lawn will depend upon why you’re doing it in the first place.

-If you want to give your lawn a hard reset, late autumn is the better choice as your new grass will not have any pressure from annual weeds.
+- If you want to give your lawn a hard reset and enjoy the best chance of success, late autumn is the better choice as your new grass will not have to survive the same pressure from annual weeds.
+It will also allow your spring pre-emergent application and spring fertilization the following year to set your lawn up for long-term success.

 The hot summer months are very harsh for new grass seedlings, so springtime isn’t quite as good for most weedy lawns.